Our Favorite Family Activities in Bermuda

 Here are some of the best and easiest things we found to do in Bermuda with kids, along with ideas for where to eat, and what to do if it rains!

 Beaches and Caves

 Lunch: A friendly local recommended Art Mel’s Spicy Dicy in St. George.
 We shared a sandwich piled high with crispy fried fish strips and a side of rice of peas.
-TT had a kid’s portion of fish and chips.
+Tiny Traveler had a kid’s portion of fish and chips.
 It was good and a deal by local standards.
 But it really is a hole in the wall; get your fish sandwiches to go and dine al fresco in St. George’s charming square or by the water.

 Note: Most people visit the caves in the morning and then head to Tobacco Bay in the afternoon to cool off.
 We decided to do the reverse, which was definitely hotter traveling, but we missed the crowds in both spots.

 Beaches and the Big City

 My favorite Bermuda beach is Warwick Long Bay (top).
 The surf is rough.
 Teens will like it; little kids won’t.
 But the sand is soft and pink and it’s far less crowded than nearby Horseshoe Bay.

 Kids with like this Bermuda beach because there is a nice big playground that you can see from the road (but not from the beach) at far end of the beach going toward Hamilton.
 At the opposite end, hidden by an outcropping of rocks is a tiny protected cove that I love.
 When the tide is out kids, 8 and up will want to climb around the rocks.
 It’s another good place for spotting minnows and crabs and doing some easy snorkeling.